 Father's Day is a holiday when we are given the opportunity to give back to our father and grandfathers.
 We can show them how we appreciate all they've done for us.
 However, as our loved ones get older, it might be more difficult to celebrate in the ways you used to.
 So if you are planning something special this Father's Day, keep these tips in mind so that you can celebrate with your loved ones.

-Tip 1: Keep What He Can (And Can't) Do In Mind
+Tip 1: Keep What He Can (And Can't) Do in Mind

 If your dad suffers from dementia, for example, then it might be a bad idea to go on a day trip that's far away from familiarity and assistance.
+Instead, a special celebration at home or in a familiar place might be better.
 If your dad has trouble walking, then you should see whether there's a wheelchair option for your activity.
-Most places will accommodate seniors, but it helps to ask before hand.
+Most places will accommodate seniors, but it helps to ask about needed accommodations beforehand.

-Tip 2: Make It About Him
+Tip 2: Make the Day About Him

-Despite you asking, many dads don't want a fuss made over them, but a little thought can go a long way, and make the day particularly touching.
-Especially if you don't spend as much time together these days as you once did.
+Despite you asking, many dads don't want a fuss made over them.
+And they may not share anything with you about what they expect from Father’s Day, but a little thought can go a long way and make the day particularly touching—especially if you don't spend as much time together these days as you once did.

 If you want to do something for Father's Day, don't wait until the last-minute to plan any activities.
 Make reservations, buy tickets, and check your dad's calendar in advance to make sure everything goes as smoothly as possible.
 It will come in handy, particularly if your dad has medical concerns you need to keep in mind when making plans.